 This sub-clause describes the service scenario and IEEE 802.21 signaling flows.

-Figure 18 shows the 802.21 system architecture in corresponding to HEMS structure and Figure 19, Figure 20, and Figure 22 show the command flows corresponding to the different types of communication.
+Figure 18 shows MIS reference model corresponding to HEMS structure and Figure 19, Figure 20, and Figure 22 show the command flows corresponding to the different types of communication.

 In this case, HGW as “PoS with GM” operates the connecting devices as “PoS”.
 HGW controls the power switch or settings of devices and collects the state of them.
 HGW operates Multicast Group Management described in IEEE 802.21.m as PoS with GM.